 VETERANS GOLF is played across Australia in a variety of formats.

-As well as regular individual competitions conducted by local golf club veteran groups, there are also Weeks of Golf, regional, state and national events.
+As well as regular individual weekly or monthly competitions conducted by local golf club veteran groups, there are also Weeks of Golf, regional, state and national events.

-Veterans golf events are usually open to golfers aged 55 plus who are members of a golf club affiliated with the Australian Golf Union and have a current AGU handicap.
+Veterans golf events are usually open to golfers aged 55 plus who are members of a golf club affiliated with Golf Australia, have a current GA handicap, and are also members of an affiliated local, State or Territory veteran golfer association.
 Ladies veteran events have similar requirements.

-The cost of joining veteran golf groups is typically minimal (maybe $5 to $10 annually) and usually efforts are made to keep competition and other fees as low as possible.
+The cost of joining a veteran golf group is typically minimal (maybe $5 to $10 annually) and usually efforts are made to keep competition and other fees as low as possible.
 Veterans golf can be a great way to play top courses at a value rate.